 As it was, Roy Hodgson chose to drop Ferdinand for what he described at the time as “footballing reasons” (a claim which would be laughed off by many a few weeks later when Hodgson called up Liverpool youngster Martin Kelly to replace injured centre-half Gary Cahill).
 Ferdinand refused to retire completely from international football but conceded that his international career was more-than-likely over, and has since indicated that he would follow his brother’s example and refuse to shake Terry’s hand the next time Chelsea meet Man Utd.

-Within two years, Terry’s actions had essentially cost two talented players their international futures.
 Neither felt they could work with Terry and while Bridge probably felt it best to jump before he was pushed (he was in all likelihood only going to South Africa to play second-fiddle to Ashley Cole), Rio was as surprised as anyone to find himself out of the Euros after what some considered one of his best seasons at Old Trafford.
 Now Terry is the one facing a future without international football, playing the victim card despite sending two England teammates into premature international retirement.

 None of this is to suggest that Terry won’t be missed for England.
 He was an extraordinarily talented centre-half and one of the very best footballers to play for England in decades, winning 78 caps for his country.
 Any hype surrounding his ability was thoroughly justified and he continues to put in superb performances for Chelsea week-in, week-out in both national and European competitions.
 When Chelsea or England play without Terry at the back, they miss his leadership and his natural ability to read the game from the back.

-It could well be that Terry is found “not guilty” by the FA.
-Some would argue that’s the most likely outcome.
-Regardless of the FA’s findings however, it is plain wrong for Terry to play the victim card in this instance by retiring in such a sudden manner.
 Terry’s off-field reputation, after two stripped captaincies and a series of press revelations, now precedes his on-field one and for such a talented footballer that’s a real shame.
 He may no longer be in his prime but Terry still has something to offer this England side on the pitch, though perhaps he has become a far too divisive figure himself off it.